Masho Khel

-Masho Khel or Mashokhel (in Pashto and Urdu: ماشوخیل) is a historical village in the capital district Peshawar of province Khyber Pakhtunkhwa in Pakistan.
-The village is situated about 13km to the south of Peshawar cantonment.
+Masho Khel or Mashokhel (in Pashto and Urdu: ماشوخیل) is a historic village in the capital district of Peshawar in the province of Khyber Pakhtunkhwa, Pakistan.
+The village is situated about 13 km south of the Peshawar cantonment.

-The spoken language in the village is Pashto and the people belong to the Pashtun's tribe Mohmand.
+The spoken language in the village is Pashto, and the people belong to the Pashtun tribe Mohmand.

-The sufi and philosophical poet of the 17th century, Abdul Hamid Baba, was from this village.
+The Sufi and philosophical poet of the 17th century, Abdul Hamid Baba, was from this village.

 Administrative division

-Masho Khel is a part of Pakistan National Assembly seat NA-30 Peshawar-III and Khyber Pakhtunkhwa Assembly seat PK-78 Peshawar-X. Masho Khel is under police station Badaber.
+Masho Khel is part of Pakistan National Assembly seat NA-30 Peshawar-III and Khyber Pakhtunkhwa Assembly seat PK-78 Peshawar-X. It falls under the jurisdiction of Badaber police station.
 There are two village councils in Masho Khel.
-The village falls under the local administration of union council (UC 58) Sheikhan, Tehsil Pishtakhara.
+The village comes under the local administration of union council (UC 58) Sheikhan, Tehsil Pishtakhara.

 Education

 The literacy rate in Masho Khel is very low.
-The major reason is poverty and inaccessibility to schools.
-Masho Khel has a public high school for boys which along many other schools was bombed by militants.
-For girls, a public high school has been built recently.
-There are some private schools as well but students usually go to schools in public Peshawar city and cantonment.
-A group of volunteers has been helping students under the name the Maths Volunteers Foundation.
+The major reasons are poverty and limited access to schools.
+Masho Khel has a public high school for boys which, along with many other schools, was bombed by militants.

+For girls, a public high school has recently been built.
+There are also some private schools, but students usually attend schools in Peshawar city and the cantonment.
+A group of volunteers has been helping students under the name Maths Volunteers.

 Healthcare

-The village has no major hospital and only the Basic Health Unit (BHU) is functional in the village.
-However, there are few private practitioners in the village.
-The nearest major hospitals which are about 10km away are the Hayatabad Medical Complex Peshawar, Khyber Teaching Hospital and Lady Reading Hospital.
+The village has no major hospital, and only the Basic Health Unit (BHU) is functional.
+However, there are a few private practitioners in the village.
+The nearest major hospitals, about 10 km away, are Hayatabad Medical Complex Peshawar, Khyber Teaching Hospital, and Lady Reading Hospital.

 History

-Masho Khel is well known for a historic event that took place in 1847, when the people of the village refused to pay revenue to Major George Lawrence of British Raj.
+Masho Khel is well known for a historic event that took place in 1847, when the people of the village refused to pay revenue to Major George Lawrence of the British Raj.

 People

-People of Masho Khel are mostly farmers and laborers.
-However, there are also a good number of people working as teachers, civil servants and armed forces personnel.
+People of Masho Khel are mostly farmers and labourers.
+However, there are also a significant number of people working as teachers, civil servants, and armed forces personnel.

 Major crops

 The main crop farmed in the village is wheat.
-Other crops include maize, peas, sunflower, garlic and a variety of decoration flowers.
+Other crops include maize, peas, sunflower, garlic, and a variety of decorative flowers.

 Sports

-There are no proper grounds for any sports.
-However, street cricket and volleyball are widely played sports in the village.
+There are no proper grounds for sports.
+However, street cricket and volleyball are widely played in the village.

 Major problems

-Poverty, education, healthcare, clean water and electricity load shedding are major issues in the village.
-The ratio of girls education is very low which could be due to the unavailability of many girls schools in the village.
-Only recently, first middle and high schools were constructed for girls.
-Some primary girls schools were bombed by terrorists.
+Poverty, education, healthcare, clean water, and electricity load shedding are major issues in the village.

+The rate of girls' education is very low, possibly due to the limited number of girls' schools.
+Only recently have the first middle and high schools been constructed for girls.
+Some primary girls' schools were bombed by militants.

 Nearby villages

-Nearby villages are Suleman Khel, Gari Mali Khel, Mushtarzi, Mashogagar, Balarzi and Badaber.
+Nearby villages include Suleman Khel, Gari Mali Khel, Mushtarzi, Mashogagar, Balarzi, and Badaber.

 Notable people

-The sufi and philosophical poet of the 17th century, Abdul Hamid Baba, was from Masho Khel.
+The Sufi and philosophical poet of the 17th century, Abdul Hamid Baba, was from Masho Khel.